mbasaglia/mini_apps/docs/apps/custom.md

 this.webapp.switchInlineQuery("(query)", ["users", "groups", "channels"]);
 ```

+This will make Telegram ask the user to select a chat of the types listed, and then it will initialize an inline query
+with the given string, `(query)` in the example above.

-To handle the request, you need to add a method to MyApp in Python
+To handle the request, you need to add a method to MyApp in Python:

 ```python
 import telethon